isomerpages/sndgo-careers/index.md

       title: Smart Moves Ahead
       subtitle: >-
         Our story is one of progress.
 Together, we can harness technology to transform the way we live, work and play.
-Be a trailblazer!
+Be a trailblazer.
       background: /images/hero-banner.gif
   - infobar:
       title: Join us